When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ2: What are the differences between researchers' and developers' practices in integrating UAV projects with large language models?

-\begin{enumerate}[label=\textnormal{(\arabic*)}] \item \textbf{Offboard Invocation (External):} In this mode, the LLM is deployed outside the UAV, either in the cloud or at a ground-based edge computing node.
+\begin{enumerate}[label=\textnormal{(\arabic*)}] \item \textbf{Offboard Invocation (External):} LLMs are deployed outside the UAV, either in the cloud or at a ground-based edge computing node.
 It receives task information from the UAV via remote APIs and returns task suggestions and semantic interpretations.
-This mode offers flexible deployment and strong computational power but suffers from high communication latency and limited real-time performance, making it more suitable for non-real-time tasks such as large-scale inference and complex semantic parsing.
-The use of this mode in academia (52.7\%) is higher than in industry (41.07\%), reflecting that academic research is still largely focused on cloud-based invocation and experimental validation, with tasks concentrated on algorithm verification and offline task planning.
-In contrast, industry has reduced the proportion of offboard invocation, indicating that some tasks have migrated to edge/onboard systems to reduce latency and improve real-time performance.
+This mode offers flexible deployment and strong computational power but suffers from high communication latency and limited real-time performance, making it better suited to non-real-time tasks such as large-scale inference and complex semantic parsing.
+The use of this mode by researchers (52.7\%) is higher than by developers (41.07\%), reflecting that researchers are largely focused on cloud-based invocation, with tasks concentrated on algorithm verification and offline task planning.
+In contrast, developers have reduced this proportion, migrating tasks to edge/onboard systems to enhance real-time performance.

-\item \textbf{Onboard Assistance (Hybrid):} In this mode, the LLM is deployed on an edge computing device within the UAV (such as Jetson, RK3588, etc.).
+\item \textbf{Onboard Assistance (Hybrid):} LLMs are deployed on an edge computing device within the UAV (such as Jetson, RK3588, etc.).
 It does not directly generate control commands but acts as a decision-support module, collaborating with the UAV's flight control system to support task planning, path inference, and multi-UAV coordination.
-This mode balances intelligence and stability, making it suitable for complex tasks such as real-time perception, path adjustment, and local decision-making.
-The usage of this mode in industry (50\%) is higher than in academia (38\%), suggesting that in real-world industrial deployments, real-time performance and stability are considered more important than extreme inference capabilities.
-Academic research, however, may be limited by hardware constraints and deployment complexity.
+This mode balances intelligence with stability for real-time perception.
+The usage of this mode by developers (50\%) is higher than by researchers (38\%), suggesting that real-world projects prioritize stability and real-time performance over extreme inference capabilities, while researchers are often limited by hardware constraints and deployment complexity.